pdivos/domsync/README.md

 existing Python logic, eliminating the need for creating and maintaining a separate Javascript client application and exposing an API interface to communicate with the client.
 This technique is also known as Server Side Rendering (SSR).

-The syntax of domsync closely follows the core Javascript syntax fo manipulating a DOM document: we got ```getElementById```, ```appendChildren```, ```setAttribute``` and so on.
+The syntax of domsync closely follows the core Javascript syntax for manipulating a DOM document: we got ```getElementById```, ```appendChildren```, ```setAttribute``` and so on.
-Every change to the DOM document on the Python side generates Javascript code which is sent to the Browser and gets evaluated, resulting in the DOM on the Browser side to be synchronised with the DOM on the Python side.
+Every change to the DOM document on the Python side generates Javascript code which is sent to the Browser where it gets evaluated, resulting in the DOM on the Browser side to be synchronised with the DOM on the Python side.

 ## Quickstart